 You’re looking for just plain, ol’ canned pumpkin.
 Mine was in a 15-ounce can so there’s plenty more in the refrigerator now for the next batch of treats.

-Want to make your own pumpkin from scratch?
+Want to make your own homemade pumpkin from scratch?
 We’ve got a recipe on making pumpkin puree.

 This recipe is quick and easy to make–and involves no special equipment.